Collaboration with Industry

 The Baton Zone at RIKEN promotes R&D through collaborations between RIKEN and industry both in basic research and practical application of research outcomes.
 There are various systems for working together with industry.

 Collaboration Centers, with the collaborating company’s name as part of the Center name, work on mid- and long-term challenges incorporating proposals from companies.
 These Centers aim to create new research fields by collaborating with industry, and to foster human resources in an environment that combines the culture of RIKEN and industry.
-Eleven Centers are set up and running as of April 2021.
+Eight Centers are set up and running as of April 2022.

 - RIKEN CBS-TOYOTA Collaboration Center